Cody Rhodes: Personal life

-Rhodes is of partial Cuban descent through his maternal grandfather.
-His father was WWE Hall of Famer "The American Dream" Dusty Rhodes and his half-brother is Dustin Runnels, who is better known by his ring names Goldust and Dustin Rhodes.
-On March 31, 2007, Cody and Dustin inducted their father into the WWE Hall of Fame.
-He also has two sisters, Teil Gergel and Kristin Ditto, who is a former Dallas Cowboys Cheerleader.
-He is the nephew of former professional wrestlers Jerry Sags and Fred Ottman, as well as the godson of Magnum T. A.
+Rhodes and his half-brother inducted their father into the WWE Hall of Fame on March 31, 2007.

-In September 2013, Rhodes married fellow professional wrestler Brandi Reed.
-The couple have one child together.
+In September 2013, Rhodes married ring announcer and former wrestler Brandi Reed.
+They have two children together, as well as a Siberian Husky named Pharaoh, who has appeared alongside Rhodes on both AEW and WWE programming.

-Rhodes is a fan of The Legend of Zelda video game series, incorporates its style in his wrestling gear and has stated he replays A Link to the Past yearly.
-Rhodes is also a comic book fan and has worn wrestling gear inspired by Archangel and Mister Sinister, characters from X-Men.
-He has cited Omega Red and Cyclops as his favorite fictional characters along with the Inhumans and he personally owns a game cabinet of the 1992 X-Men arcade game.
+Rhodes is an avid gamer and a big fan of both the Legend of Zelda and Metal Gear video game series, incorporating their styles into his wrestling gear.
+He has stated that he replays A Link to the Past yearly and that his favorite game in the series is Ocarina of Time, which he has proclaimed is also his favorite video game, with a close second being Metal Gear Solid.
+He is also a comic book fan and has worn wrestling gear inspired by X-Men characters Archangel and Mister Sinister.
+He has cited Omega Red and Cyclops as his favorite fictional characters, along with the Inhumans, and revealed that he owns a game cabinet of the 1992 arcade game X-Men.
+Rhodes is also a fan of the Star Wars franchise.